My Special One: Live-action film

 A live-action film adaptation was announced on February 6, 2025.
 The film is directed by Ayato Matsuda, with a screenplay written by Satoko Okazaki.
 It premiered in Japanese theaters on June 20, 2025.

 Drama

 A television drama sequel to the film was announced on July 3, 2025.
 The series is directed by Ayato Matsuda and Hidemitsu Miyamoto, with a screenplay written by Satoko Okazaki and Sachi Kirino.
-The cast from the film are reprising their roles.
-It premiered on MBS and TBS on September 16, 2025.
+The cast from the film reprised their roles.
+It aired nine episodes on MBS and TBS from September 16 to November 12, 2025.

 Reception

 The series' first volume was listed in the Young Adult Library Services Association's "Great Graphic Novels for Teens" list in 2024.